 The high oxygen content may have made it easier for the amphibians that also left the water during the carboniferous period.
 These four legged creatures called tetrapods lived at the waters edge.
 The tetrapods became very successful evolving many different forms some of which grew quite large over 2 meters in length!
 They became the dominant life forms in the lakes, rivers and swamps of the Carboniferous Period.
 The first reptiles showed up late in the Carboniferous Period as well but they did not play an important part during the Paleozoic Era.

-Near the end of the Paleozoic Era was an event called the Permian mass extinction.
+At the end of the Paleozoic Era was an event called the Permian mass extinction.
+It was the greatest mass extinction event ever!
 At this time about 95% of all living things on earth became extinct!
+Not much is known for sure about the cause of this event.
+It could have been a large meteor impact.
+Or maybe a huge volcanic eruption.
+So far no evidence has been found to help us understand The Great Dying!